jamesfrh/lunchApp_FE/README.md

 Clone the project and change into the project directory : URL to clone: https://github.com/jamesfrh/lunchApp_FE.git
 1. cd to \lunch_app\app-frontend
-2. run <npm install>
+2. run "npm install"
-4. run <ng serve> to start the front end application
+4. run "ng serve" to start the front end application
 5. On the browser, go to http://localhost:4200 to start using the application

 ##Backend Setup for SpringBoot